Lupus Pain Management Options

 Never underestimate the power our breath and mind can have in both increasing and decreasing the pain we are feeling.

-Once you’ve tried different breathing techniques, you can choose to take it to the next level and explore meditation for lupus.
-Mindfulness meditation has been shown in clinical trials to reduce chronic pain by 57 percent and accomplished meditators can reduce it by 90 percent.
+Once you have tried different breathing techniques, you can choose to take it to the next level and explore meditation for lupus.
+Mindfulness meditation has been shown in clinical trials to reduce chronic pain by 57% and accomplished meditators can reduce it by 90%.

 Learning to meditate can feel intimidating, so start with something simple you can fit into your everyday routine.
 There are different ways you can meditate beyond sitting on the floor cross-legged.

-You can choose to give yourself five minutes of quiet each day where you turn everything off; the radio, the television, your cell phone, your computer, etc. If you can’t just sit motionless for those five minutes, give yourself a task like washing dishes, a crossword, or tackling a page in a coloring book.
+You can choose to give yourself five minutes of quiet each day where you turn everything off: the radio, the television, your cell phone, your computer, etc. If you cannot just sit motionless for those five minutes, give yourself a task like washing dishes, a crossword, or tackling a page in a coloring book.

-It doesn’t matter what you do, as long as you are present.
+It does not matter what you do, as long as you are present.
 If you are coloring, concentrate on that task only, and let all other thoughts or sensations wash over you.